Man who crossed North Korea border is a U.S. soldier, Pentagon official says

 The woman did not respond to NPR's request for comment.

-In a statement shared with NPR, the State Department said it was in touch with the Pentagon to provide assistance, but declined to comment further due to privacy considerations.
+In a statement shared with NPR, the State Department said it was in touch with the Pentagon to provide assistance.
+In a media briefing, spokesman Matthew Miller added that the State Department had not been in touch with North Korea or any other governments regarding the matter.

-Defense Secretary Lloyd J. Austin said he expected to have more information on the event in the coming hours and days.
+Defense Secretary Lloyd J. Austin said he expected to have more information on the man in the coming hours and days.

-"I'm absolutely foremost concerned about the welfare of our troops," he told reporters during a Tuesday briefing, offering little other information than what has already been confirmed.
+"I'm absolutely foremost concerned about the welfare of our troop," he told reporters during a Tuesday briefing, offering little other information than what has already been confirmed.

 The soldier's detention Tuesday poses a fresh diplomatic challenge for Washington's wary relationship with North Korea, and it comes at a particularly tense time.